Did someone say Oregon Coast road trip???

 We stayed in AirBnBs that were dog friendly -- Gidget loves road trips too!
 We spent our first night in Rockaway Beach, OR, and two nights at a super cool, renovated vintage Silver Streak trailer just north of Yachats.
 Because there were so many beautiful places on the coast to explore and were not covering a ton of miles, we ended up driving back and forth a bit.

 Where are the best places to watch sunset?

 We watched sunset on the beach in iconic Cannon Beach our first night.
-Photographing Haystack Rock during sunset definitely was top on my #sunsetchaser location list!
+Photographing sunset at Haystack Rock in Cannon Beach definitely was top on my #sunsetchaser location list!

 Know the tides!

 Like Costa Rica, there is a large tide swing between low and high tide on the Oregon Coast.
 The best time to go explore the tide pools to find beautiful starfish is during low tide.